Toruse/toruse.github.io/source/_enportfolio/30/plagin-list-players-online-dlya-wordpress.md

     height: 284
 ---

-**List Players Online** - плагин для вывода online игроков на сайт.
+**List Players Online** - plugin for displaying online players to the site.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Реализованный функционал
+Implemented

-* Активные игроки выводятся на сайт.
+* Active players are displayed on the site.

-Проделанная работа
+Work done

-* Реализована обработка запроса от игрового клуба.
+* Implemented processing of requests from the gaming club.
-* Сделано сохранение, обновление и создание новых игроков.
+* Made saving, updating and creating new players.
-* Зарегистрирован новый тип поста.
+* A new post type has been registered.
-* Подключён интерфейс для настройки плагина.
+* An interface for configuring the plugin has been added.
-* Создан action для вывода списка игроков в шаблон.
+* Created an action to display a list of players in a template.
-* Добавлен shortcode для вывода списка игроков на странице блога.
+* Added shortcode to display a list of players on the blog page.
-* Создан фильтр для получения списка игроков виде массива.
+* A filter has been created to obtain a list of players in the form of an array.
-* В шаблоне плагина реализовано обновление списка активных игроков.
+* Update of the list of active players is implemented in the plugin template.
-* Тестирование плагина.
+* Testing the plugin.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, JavaScript, jQuery, WordPress, PhpStorm, Git.